Volunteer with Us

 Volunteering at One-Off Events:

 Science Discovery often has opportunities arise to support K-12 STEM work in the community at one-off events.
-These come up at random times throughout the year and Science Discovery staff would reach out to see if you are interested on a case-by-case basis.
-Completion of this form means that you will be added to a list-serve and notified via email as opportunities come available.
+These come up at random times throughout the year and Science Discovery staff will reach out to see if you are interested on a case-by-case basis.
+Visit this link to be added to a list-serve and notified via email as opportunities come available.

 Classroom Program Instructor (limited to Graduate students):